-Methane in the gas bubbles sampled during this study was enriched in 13C relative to that in oil samples (δ13C-CH4 <-50.3 ‰), which were either collected during this study (one sample) or in the course of previous studies (MacDonald et al., 2004; Schubotz et al., 2011b).
+Methane in the gas bubbles sampled during this study was enriched in 13C relative to that in oil samples (δ13C-CH4 <-50.3 ‰), which were either collected during this study (one sample) or in the course of previous studies (Fig. 12; MacDonald et al., 2004; Schubotz et al., 2011b).
 The variability in the δ13C-CH4 and C1/C2-ratios of the oil samples either reflects site-specific properties of the oil source or indicates alteration processes during migration to variable extents.
 More negative values δ13C-CH4 of the oil samples in general may result from admixture by microbial produced 13C-depleted secondary methane from the oxidation of higher short-chained hydrocarbons at shallow sediment depth (Milkov and Dzou, 2007; Schubotz et al., 2011b).

 We failed to sample gas hydrates during this study, but shallow hydrates were collected from two sites at Chapopote Knoll during previous investigations (MacDonald et al., 2004; Schubotz et al., 2011b).
 Hydrate-bound methane in these studies was depleted in 13C by > 3 ‰ compared to methane in bubbles collected in our study.
 It should be stressed, that sampling was conducted in different years and not at exactly the same sites.
 Nevertheless, δ13C-CH4 differences between gas bubbles and hydrates within Chapopote Knoll are an interesting result, as hydrate deposits close to the seafloor are considered to form from gas bubbles (see below) without significant isotopic fractionation of methane (Bourry et al., 2009; Pape et al., 2010; Sassen et al., 2004).
 The difference in δ13C of > 3 ‰ between methane in bubble streams and in shallow hydrates at Chapopote Knoll, therefore, suggests some contribution of microbial-generated methane to the hydrate.

 5.3 Gas venting, hydrate occurrence, and the vestimentifera-gas/hydrate habitat

-Gas emissions are integral parts of submarine seep systems in various geological settings worldwide but hydrate-containing mounds overgrown by dense vestimentiferan tubeworm fields is, to our knowledge, unique to Campeche Knolls.
+Gas emissions are integral parts of submarine seep systems in various geological settings worldwide but hydrate-containing mounds overgrown by dense vestimentiferan tubeworm fields probably belonging to the genus Escarpia are, to our knowledge, unique to Campeche Knolls.
 Massive hydrate deposits close to the seafloor are considered to result from gas bubble migration through the sediments (Haeckel et al., 2004; Smith et al., 2014): Part of the gas can be sequestered as gas hydrate at shallow sediment depths, in case the crystallization force overcomes the effective overburden stress (Torres et al., 2004).
 Shallow hydrate deposits typically form a mounded topography of soft sediment at the seafloor as observed at Hydrate Ridge (Cascadia Margin; Suess et al., 2001; Sahling et al., 2002) and Bush Hill in the northern GoM (MacDonald et al., 1994).
 At Hydrate Ridge, intensive anaerobic oxidation of methane (AOM) in sediments overlying hydrates results in production of hydrogen sulfide that is consumed by sulfide-oxidizing bacteria that form mats draping the mounds (Boetius et al., 2000; Treude et al., 2003).
-Sulfate reduction coupled to the degradation of higher hydrocarbons brought along with oil propagating in the sediments was additionally proposed to occur in the northern GoM (Formolo et al., 2004; Joye et al., 2004).
+Sulfate reduction coupled to the degradation of higher-order hydrocarbons brought along with oil propagating in the sediments was additionally proposed to occur in the northern GoM (Formolo et al., 2004; Joye et al., 2004).